Should I Become a Truant Officer?

 |Salary (2015)||$32,500 per year (median salary for attendance officers)|

 In some states, the designation truant officer is reserved for individuals who have obtained a certain rank in law enforcement.
 Other states have developed collaborative programs between school districts and local police departments.

-To become a police officer, one must have at least a high school education, although some departments call for completion of some postsecondary training.
+Law enforcement track: To become a police officer, one must have at least a high school education, although some departments call for completion of some post-secondary training.
 Thus, aspiring truant officers might want to look into studying law enforcement, criminal justice or a related field at the certificate, associate's degree or bachelor's degree level.

+A master's degree may help advance your career as a truant officer.
 Master's degree programs in counseling might focus on marriage and family therapy, clinical counseling or working in public school systems.
 Students might learn about abnormal psychology, counseling theories and group counseling.
 Additionally, some schools offer graduate certificates in areas such as military, adolescent and transformative counseling.
 Programs tend to provide professional experience opportunities for students in counseling settings.